nkhine/iTools-Documentation/itools/fs.rst

 Folders
 -------

-From the point of view of :mod:`itools.vfs` a folder is an object which offers exactly the same programming interface of :mod:`itools.vfs`, but which resolves relative URIs not to the current working directory, but to some URI.
+From the point of view of :mod:`itools.fs` a folder is an object which offers exactly the same programming interface of :obj:`vfs`, but which resolves relative URIs not to the current working directory, but to some URI.

 For example::